dollarshaveclub/tslint-config-dollarshaveclub/README.md

 $ npm install --save-dev tslint-config-dollarshaveclub
 ```

 ## Usage

-Once the `tslint-config-dollarshaveclub` package is installed, it can be used by specifying `dollarshaveclub`, or `dollarshaveclub/react`.
+Once the `tslint-config-dollarshaveclub` package is installed, used by specifying `dollarshaveclub`.
+- This project will soon sport React ts linting.

-For frameworkless JS modules:
+For frameworkless JavaScript modules:

 ```js
 {